Healthy You - Every Day

 A true survivor of cancer

 “Dawn is being followed closely with regular exams, scans, circulating tumor DNA testing and labs,” Dr. Khalil says.
 “She is doing great physically and emotionally at almost three years.”
-Reflecting on her experience, Gearheart is motivated to share an important message.
+Reflecting on her experience, Dawn is motivated to share an important message.

 “I went from being OK to stage 4 cancer in three years,” she says.
-“My message is: Don’t trust the at-home test, get the colonoscopy.
+“My message is: Don’t trust the at-home test; get the colonoscopy.
 No one likes the prep.
 But that prep is a whole lot better than chemotherapy, radiation and surgery.”

 Colonoscopy